Setting the Rates

 The Council rates properties according to the capital value.
 Quotable Value NZ Ltd (QV) provides the valuations to council.

-During the year, Lakes Environmental provides QV with details of building consents and new subdivisions that have been approved.
+During the year, Queenstown Lakes District Council provides QV with details of building consents and new subdivisions that have been approved.
 QV then provides updated values based on this information.
 In turn, the updated values are used to help determine the following year’s rates.
 A district-wide revaluation takes place every three years.
 The next government valuation is due in 2014.

 The annual rates are determined through the Council’s annual plan / council community plan process.
 Once the total rate revenue is determined, it is then apportioned out to individual properties throughout the district, based on the use of the property and its capital value.